britishredcrosssociety/local-lockdown/README.md

 - [ ] Automate dependency installation using `requirements.txt` format (or similar)
 - [ ] Establish better fix for error installing [tidyr@1.1.1](https://stackoverflow.com/questions/63348135/error-installing-tidyr-on-ubuntu-18-04-r-4-0-2)
 - [ ] Run Actions on all branches, only publishing on `master`

+## Contributing
+To contribute to this project, please follow [GitHub Flow](https://guides.github.com/introduction/flow/) when submitting changes.

+> Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

+## Getting help
+If you encounter a clear bug, please file a minimal reproducible example in [issues](https://github.com/britishredcrosssociety/local-lockdown/issues).